Mau, Uttar Pradesh: History

-It is noteworthy that when Jahanara Begum was making new constructions here, apart from the laborers who came here with her, most of the people who came here were artisans and the main class among them was the cloth makers who settled here permanently.
-Most of the artisans who came here were of Iranian, Afghani or Turkish origin.
-In the local language of Mau, which is considered unique in its own way, most of the words are found in Persian, Turkish and Iranian languages, which have lost their original meaning today.

-In the beginning of the eighteenth century, this land was given to Raja Azamshah of Azamgarh after separating it from the rule of Jaunpur.
-Azam Shah and Azmat Shah were both real brothers.
-Azamshah built Azamgarh Azmat Shah built Azmatgarh.

-In 1801, Azamgarh and Maunath Bhanjan were acquired by the East India Company and this area was included in Gorakhpur district.
-In the year 1932, Azamgarh was made an independent district, which lasted till 1988 after independence.
-In the erstwhile district Azamgarh district, maximum revenue was received from Mau, but the effort for its development was negligible.
-Due to the district headquarters being 45 km away from here, the people of this place had to face great inconvenience.
-The demand for making Mau a district continued for many years, which was finally fulfilled on November 19, 1988 and Mau was created as a separate district in the map of the state.

 Economy

 Mau is industrial town of eastern UP.
 After demise of textile industry of Banaras and Mubarakpur, Mau stands as one of the last bastion of textile hubs of UP.
 A 1998–99 survey of Ministry of Small and Medium Enterprises (MSME) puts number of powerlooms at 58,381.

 There are speculations that this huge industry will benefit if GI is awarded to Mau as well as if clusters (of powerlooms, resembling modern industry) are encouraged.
 But as of date only one cluster has been identified as Palki Industries Pvt.
 Ltd. with 4100 units as per MSME survey of 2012.
 Mau also contains three small industrial areas in Tajopur, Shahadatpura and Ghosi.